Language Model Algorithms

 ContextPrevious n−1 words

-WeaknessSparse & huge for large n
+WeaknessSparse & huge n-gram tables for large n

 Word2Vec embeddings